Quality Management Systems

 - Management consultants

-Upon completion of this quality auditor course, you will be able to understand:
+Upon completion of this quality management system training, you will be able to understand:

 - A quality management system as a key building-block in an organisation’s approach to TQM.